mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 [^2]: I tried for a while to figure out how to limit it to just things you can pick up.
 For example, could we use the dependency parse and identify objects which are acted on by people.
 In the end I decided to take any noun, but if you can come up with a better way, let me know in the comments!

 The output of this is a list of lists.
-To collapse these to one list to create our urns of various flavor, we'll use itertools.
+In order to create our various flavor of urns we need to collapse this nested structure into one list using itertools.
 I found this a rather dirty, if anyone has tips on how to avoid needing to collapse the list let me know in the comments...